 The spring of 1889 had been a wet one in western Pennsylvania.
 Johnstown, a town of 30,000 residents a bit east of Pittsburgh, and the surrounding area had experienced unusually high amounts of rainfall.
 Rain had been falling for several days leading up to the disaster that occurred on May 31.
 The Conemaugh River, which flowed through Johnstown, ran swollen and angry.

 Fourteen miles upstream from Johnstown, a reservoir sat on the South Fork of the Conemaugh River.
 The reservoir, called Lake Conemaugh, had been impounded by the South Fork Dam, an earthen dam built in 1853.
-The lake was built to provide water to feed the many canals that transported canal boats throughout Pennsylvania and New York.
+The lake was built to provide water to feed the many canals that transported canal boats throughout Pennsylvania and New York (learn more about the Erie Canal here).
 The lake covered 425 acres and was 50 feet deep at the dam.
-Both the dam and the lake were the largest in the U.S. at the time.
+Both the dam and the reservoir were the largest in the U.S. at the time.
 But as the canal system was replaced for transportation by railroads, the dam and lake became obsolete and fell into poor condition.

 A group of wealthy residents of Pittsburgh, including Andrew Carnegie and Andrew Mellon, bought the lake and dam in 1879 as a private fishing and recreational resort for themselves and their families.
 They made repairs to keep the dam intact, but the work was shoddy, performed by unqualified laborers.
 They also modified the dam in two ways.
 First, they lowered the dam by two feet to allow a wider road across the top.
 Second, they fitted the spillway with screens to keep the fish they stocked into the lake from escaping.